alphora/dtr-content-r4/WALKTHROUGH.md

 The JAVA CLI command can be used in a terminal to run the Accelerator Kit, using the following steps:

-- ensure the JAVA CLI is installed
+- ensure the JAVA CLI is installed: https://www.java.com/en/download/help/download_options.html
 - ensure the CQF Tooling has been copied locally [CQF Tooling CLI](#cqf-tooling-cli)
 - open a terminal (in VS Code: Terminal/New Terminal)
 - in the terminal, run: